-- Be safe, appropriate, and not disrupt or interfere with the educational process. - Not include items that are vulgar, obscene, libelous, or degrade others on account of race, color, religion, creed, national origin, gender, sexual orientation or disability. - Not promote and/or endorse the use of alcohol, tobacco or any illegal substances, nor advertise gangs, profanity, weapons, or violence, have racial slurs or sexual innuendo. - a.
+- Be safe, appropriate, and not disrupt or interfere with the educational process. - Not include items that are vulgar, obscene, libelous, or degrade others on account of race, color, religion, creed, national origin, sex, gender identity, sexual orientation or disability.

+- Not promote and/or endorse the use of alcohol, tobacco or any illegal substances, nor advertise gangs, profanity, weapons, or violence, have racial slurs or sexual innuendo. - a.
 TOPS: Clothing for the top half of a person's body such as dresses, blouses, and shirts must cover the top of the shoulders, back and stomach.
 Shirts must be longer than the top of pants, shorts or skirts, but not exceed the length of the shorts/skirts.
 Tops must not reveal cleavage, chests, armpits, midriffs, bellies nor backsides.
-This applies to both genders.
+This applies to all students.
 Strapless tops are not permitted.
 The combination of top shoulder straps on a shirt needs to be a total of approximately 2 inches.
 The material of a garment worn needs to be thick enough to ensure that the students' body is properly covered, private and not able to be seen. - b.
 BOTTOMS: Skirts, dresses, and pants must be worn so undergarments and /or backsides don't show.
 Shorts, skirts and dresses must be long enough to reach mid-thigh when standing.
-Pants that are made of clingy fabric that conforms to a person's body must wear a top covering the person's derriere.
 The material of the garment worn needs to be thick enough to ensure the bottom half of the body is covered, private and not able to be seen. - c.
 UNDERGARMENTS: Undergarments of any type may not be visible, whether when standing or sitting down.
 This includes, but is not limited to, boxers, briefs, bras, sports bras, tank tops serving as bras and bathing suit tops. - d.
 HATS: Headgear is not allowed to be worn inside the building.
-Bandanas as headgear are prohibited for both males and females.
+Bandanas as headgear are prohibited.
+Hoods on sweatshirts or coats are prohibited.
 Scarves may not be worn on the head during school.
 The exception is for religious headgear or for medical reasons, deemed appropriate as agreed to by the wearer and the school administrator. - e.
 SHOES: Footwear must be worn at all times.
 Shoes should have laces tied or secured so not to be a safety hazard.
 Slippers are not permitted - f.
 SUNGLASSES: Unless prescribed by a physician, sunglasses are not to be worn during the school day. - g.
-MASKS: Must be worn that cover both nose and mouth, during all times that social distancing isn't possible.
+MASKS (when mandated): Must be worn that cover both nose and mouth, during all times that social distancing isn't possible.
 Masks must not promote and/or endorse the use of alcohol, tobacco or any illegal substances, nor advertise gangs, profanity, weapons, or violence, have racial slurs or sexual innuendo.
-Masks can not interfere with the educational process or be distractive. - h.
+Masks cannot interfere with the educational process or be distractive. - h.
 PE/ATHLETICS: Physical education clothing must conform to the school dress code.
 Practice uniforms must conform to the dress code to the extent it is possible, and as deemed appropriate by the coach.
 Extremely brief tops or shorts, sports bras worn as outerwear are not appropriate for the practice field, or in the gym, halls, or while training off campus, such as running in town or on the highways.
 Both male and female athletes will wear appropriate shirts or coverings while involved in practice and physical education classes. - i.
-Teachers may require appropriate attire to meet safety concerns related to class activities and field trips. (closed toed shoes in shops and labs)
+Teachers may require appropriate attire to meet safety concerns related to class activities and field trips. (ex.closed toed shoes in shops and labs) - j.

-j.
 EXTRA-CURRICULAR: Students attending school events such as dances, meetings and field trips will be expected to conform to the regular dress code.
 The advisor or school personnel in charge may make exceptions/additions as necessary.